IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/12_igGrid_Columns_and_Layout.md

 > **Note:** The function will be invoked each time the grid needs to extract data from the data source for this column.
 This includes any data rendering or data manupulation operations related to the column.
 Due to this note that if you have complex data extraction and/or calculation logic there will be a performance impact.

-Listing 2: Defining mapper function for column in igGrid
+Listing 2: Defining mapper function for a column in igGrid

 **In Javascript:**